John Byrne (illustrator): Later career

 In later years, Byrne has worked on titles for Marvel, DC, and other publishers, including the 1992 prestige format graphic novel Green Lantern: Ganthet's Tale with science fiction author Larry Niven at DC.
-In 1989, Byrne wrote Batman #433–435 (May–July 1989) and in the following year produced a 3-D graphic novel with 3-D effects by Ray Zone.
+In 1989, Byrne wrote Batman #433–435 (May–July 1989) and in 1990, produced a 3-D graphic novel with 3-D effects by Ray Zone.
 He returned to the X-Men franchise at Marvel from 1991 to 1992, succeeding longtime writer Chris Claremont, who left after 17 years working on the various X-Men related titles.
 Byrne's return as the new writer was brief, as he only scripted Uncanny X-Men issues #281–285 and 288 with artist Whilce Portacio, and X-Men issues #4–5 with artist Jim Lee.
 In 1995, Byrne wrote and drew the Marvel/DC intercompany crossover Darkseid vs. Galactus: The Hunger, which also featured the Jack Kirby creations the Silver Surfer and the New Gods.
 In 1996, another Marvel/DC intercompany crossover - Batman/Captain America, one shot homage to Golden Age versions of both heroes.

 He wrote and drew another of DC's signature series, the long-running Wonder Woman, from 1995 to 1998.
 During that time, he elevated the super-heroine to the status of a goddess who then ascended to Mount Olympus as the Goddess of Truth, and created Cassie Sandsmark, the new Wonder Girl.
 Byrne then spotlighted supporting characters such as Queen Hippolyta in their own adventures but restored the series' status quo in his last issue.
 He additionally took over New Gods vol. 4 at the end of 1996, as writer-artist of issues #12–15, continuing with it as the series was rebooted with a new #1 as Jack Kirby's Fourth World.
 That ran 20 issues from 1997 to 1998.
 During his tenure on the New Gods, Byrne was writer of the four-issue miniseries crossover Genesis, a storyline published weekly by DC Comics in August 1997.
 The series was drawn by Ron Wagner and Joe Rubinstein.
 Byrne wrote a Wonder Woman prose novel, Wonder Woman: Gods and Goddesses (1997).